As a freelance consultant, you chose to work for yourself, but that doesn’t mean you have to work by yourself.

 Not to mention it’s very handy to be able to bounce an idea off someone for a quick sanity check.
 Add to that regular social and educational events, and often even access to experienced mentors, and the value to members is huge.

-Oh, and I almost forgot to mention that membership usually costs a fraction of what you would pay to rent an office or use a serviced office, and you can come and go as you please.
+Oh, and membership usually costs a fraction of what you would pay to rent an office or use a serviced office, and you can come and go as you please.

 I’d love to hear about your experiences with coworking.